kubeshop/testkube-executor-ginkgo/README.md

 # Welcome to the Testkube Ginkgo Executor

-Kubetest Ginkgo Executor is test executor for [testkube](https://testkube.io)
+The Kubetest Ginkgo Executor is a test executor for [testkube](https://testkube.io).

 # Issues and enchancements